Why I Love Photography

 One of the peculiar things of human psychology is that we do not appreciate things that are easy to come by or that are readily available to us.
 If we have achieved something that many others have done, then for that reason it can sometimes seem not so special.
 For example, if I mention to someone I have climbed Ben Nevis, then they might sit up slightly but I won't get the same reaction compared to if I said I've climbed Mount Everest.
 This is because thousands of people climb the highest mountain in the Scotland every year, however nowhere near as many climb the highest mountain on earth.
 Satisfaction also comes from the challenge that posed for us on a personal level and this directly correlates how much we get from an accomplishment and how long that lasts.
 If I was out of shape my whole life, had never run 1 kilometre, let alone 5, then had to train myself for over a year just to get to decent enough shape to run a 5k, then I probably would get a lot of satisfaction despite how many people do this every year.
 This is because I would know what it took for me to get to that point and I would enjoy the accomplishment so much more because of the suffering I went through.

 Photography is not short of challenges for anyone and one of the most satisfying accomplishments is getting, what Peter McKinnon refers to as, the "bucket shot".
 The bucket shot is a photograph you have in your mind for a long time and would one day like to achieve or a specific subject or location that you would like to photograph.
 It might be a location that you have never been to before and is across the world or it is somewhere you have been often but have never captured it with the perfect conditions and lighting.
 For me, the bucket shot I have so far managed to capture, is the Calton Hill one I currently have on the homepage of my website.
 I have it there, not just because of the quality of the photograph, however the satisfaction it gives me because it took a lot to finally get that shot.
 I was asked to get it for someone and it was to be a Christmas or Birthday gift, depending on the timing.
 I do not stay far from Edinburgh, so I originally didn't think it was going to take me too many attempts...how wrong I was.
 I researched the location by looking at other shots that had been taken there to see the kind of composition, which would work.
 The first time I went through the weather was nowhere near perfect but I was happy just to go and finalise the composition, scout out the best location and angle.
 Then a few weeks or so later I went again, this time with the aim of getting the shot, but the weather still wasn't perfect.
-This continued for some time with the weather never quite being right and the train journeys racking up.
+This continued for some time with it never quite being right and the train journeys racking up.
 I started getting more and more frustrated, and after going through once to find the weather being so foggy that I couldn't even see the top of the hill from street level, I started researching the weather as much as possible.
-I started looking at all the weather website I could find as well as googling live street camera views of Edinburgh just so I could get an accurate idea of what the weather was actually doing.
+I started looking at all the meteorological websites I could find as well as googling live street camera views of Edinburgh just so I could get an accurate idea of what the weather was actually doing.
 Then one summer evening, I travelled through and the weather was almost perfect, the sun was setting nicely, the colours were vibrant and I captured the shot.
 This was now over a year later and the irony is that I spent far more money on train tickets than I did for the large print that I eventually gifted in the end.
 At times, the whole process was frustrating, I doubted I would ever get it and at other times I went through with high hopes of good weather only to be disappointed by a grey and colourless sky.
-However, that suffering now makes me appreciate it so much more, it was my Everest, something I had to work so hard for and dedicate so much time to that eventually paid off.
+However, that suffering now makes me appreciate it so much more, it was my Everest, something I had to work so hard for, and dedicate so much time to, that it eventually paid off.
 The best thing is, it isn't the only bucket shot I have manged, nor is it the last bucket shot I have on my list.
 Therefore, the satisfaction from achieving each of those bucket shots just fuels me on more and more to keep practising photography.

-So these are just my reasons for why I like photography and I am sure there are others out there who share these, and different reasons, for pursing it.
-Let me know what you motivates you to pursue photography or what get's you out of the bed on an early morning for the sake of your favourite hobby.
+So these are just my reasons for why I love photography and I am sure there are others out there who share these, and different reasons, for pursing it.
+Let me know what motivates you to pursue photography or what get's you out of the bed on an early morning for the sake of your favourite hobby.